Everything PR News

 These constraints make earned media, owned content, founder voice, and authentic community building disproportionately valuable.
 Operators building durable authority compound earned coverage, expert validation, regulatory positioning, and genuine community standing — because paid amplification is constrained.

-Medical Cannabis vs Adult-Use Cannabis: A Critical Distinction
+Medical Cannabis vs Adult-Use Cannabis: The Post-April 23 Distinction

 The most important structural concept in cannabis communications is the distinction between medical and adult-use operators.
-The categories operate under different regulatory frameworks, different platform policies, different consumer expectations, and increasingly different federal treatment.
+Post-April 23, the federal regulatory framework formalizes the distinction in ways the category has never seen before.

 The Sub-Categories Within Cannabis Communications

 Medical marijuana.
-State-licensed medical operators with patient communications, FDA pathway considerations, and increasingly distinct federal treatment.
+State-licensed medical operators now under Schedule III, with patient communications, FDA pathway considerations, and DEA registration requirements.

 Adult-use cannabis.
-State-legal recreational cannabis with the most-restricted advertising environment.
+State-legal recreational cannabis on Schedule I with the most-restricted advertising environment.

 THC products vs CBD products.
 Distinct regulatory and platform treatment, distinct consumer positioning, distinct retail channels.